 The man who lives in the North Pole

 Even though only kids really believe that their presents are delivered by him and his helpers on Christmas Eve, everybody likes Santa Claus.
 Santa is an old man who lives in the North Pole.
 He always wears the same outfit: a red suit, a big belt, and a hat.
-He usually has a white beard and a friendly face.
-He receives many letters from children all around the world telling him that they were good kids during the year and asking for special gifts they would like to get for Christmas.
+Santa Claus usually has a white beard and a friendly face, and he receives many letters from children all around the world telling him that they were good kids during the year and asking for special gifts they would like to get for Christmas.
 When it’s time, Santa Claus drives a flying sleigh that is pulled by reindeers with a sack full of presents on his back.
 He then uses the chimneys of people’s houses to get in and put the presents underneath the tree.
 Kids usually leave a glass of milk and some cookies for Santa.

 A real feast

 One of the most important things about Christmas is spending time with friends and family.
 Getting everybody together to sing Christmas songs, watch some great Christmas movies, and open presents is amazing.
 And just like any other celebration, there are always some traditional foods and drinks involved.

 Christmas dinner is different depending on where you live.
 Some families will have a turkey, just like is done on Thanksgiving, some other will serve ham or prime rib, for instance.
 My mom usually makes pork loin with pineapple, for instance.
 Some popular side dishes are mashed potatoes, brussel sprouts, and roasted vegetables.

 For dessert, it is common to serve gingerbread cookies, fruitcake, candy canes, or Christmas pudding.
 Here in Brazil, panettones are the real deal.
 This sweet bread originated in Italy and people eat it all round the world during the holiday season.
 Have you ever tried it?